Next Steps for Directly Admitted Students

 Students continue to have the option to complete the Universities of Wisconsin online application for universities that are not participating in Direct Admit Wisconsin.
 Some universities also accept the Common App.
 Students can wait to receive admission decisions from other schools before accepting a direct admit or traditional admission offer.

 Students need to complete the Direct Admit form in the Universities of Wisconsin Admission Pathway Portal to claim their direct admission offers.
 The offer letter will link to the Direct Admit Form for students to provide more information and to indicate which UW universities/campuses they would like to attend, explore, or learn more about.
 There is no fee for accepting admission offers and no limit to the number of universities that students can connect with.
-Direct Admit students do not need to fill out the Universities of Wisconsin application.
+Direct Admit students do not need to fill out the Universities of Wisconsin application or a common app.

 Direct Admit students must complete the requirements for admission during the senior year and graduate from high school.
-If they do not, admission offers will be rescinded.
+If they do not, admission offers may be rescinded.

-UW HELP has robust resources and information to help students and families explore the Universities of Wisconsin and discover which campus is right for them.
-Students can reach out to the UW HELP team at uwhelp@uwsa.edu, 800-442-6459, or visit the website to access a live chat.
+Go Wisconsin has robust resources and information to help students and families explore the Universities of Wisconsin and discover which campus is right for them.
+Students can reach out to the Go Wisconsin team at contact@go.wisconsin.edu, 800-442-6459, or visit the website to access a live chat.

-For the Class of 2026, participating high schools will include the direct admission participation and information release form in registration materials or during the 2024-25 school year.
+For the Class of 2026, participating high schools will include direct admission participation and information release during the student’s junior year.
 This will streamline the process for students and families.

 Still have questions about Direct Admit Wisconsin?